pedrokehl/caminho/README.md

 `pipe` receives a StepFunction definition, provided function will receive a `ValueBag`, which holds the values provided from all the previous steps, including the generator, if the step has `provides`, the value will be added to the `ValueBag` accordingly.
 `parallel` receives StepFunction[], which will execute the steps in parallel, has the same abilities as pipe.
+`filter` Filter items emitted by the previous step by only emitting those that satisfy the specified predicate, so the subsequent steps won't receive it.

 *After the steps are all defined execute your Caminho flow by calling `.run()`.*